cpamnani/Promdump_Analysis_/README.md

 bash run.sh argument1 argument2 argument3
 ```

-argument1: Directory name where all the untarred data goes
+argument1: Directory name where all the untarred data goes  <br />
-argument2: The tar file that needs to be untarred
+argument2: The tar file that needs to be untarred  <br />
-argument3: container name to run grafana
+argument3: container name to run grafana  <br />

 For example:
 ```console